 With a palette of black, brown, green, and grey, it's easy to create a Minecraft world using balloons, paper, streamers, imitation grass, and sticks.

 While your kids will probably quite happily sit and play Minecraft for a few hours, you're going to want them to be up and about and having the maximum amount of FUN!

-- Perler Beading: Have a table set up where the kids can make their own Creeper keychains, bracelets, or necklaces to take home in their goodie bag.
-You can buy the keychains, leather thongs, and any other supplies you might need pretty cheaply on Ebay, Amazon, or Etsy.
+- Perler Beading: Have a table set up where the kids can make their own Creeper keychains, bracelets, or necklaces to take home in their goodie bags.
+You can buy the keychains, leather thongs, and any other supplies you might need pretty cheaply on eBay, Amazon, or Etsy.

-- Decorate a Sword: A central item in the game, have the kids decorate their own cardboard sword near the beginning of the party.
-You can download a printable sword template, or you can draw on by hand if you like.
+- Decorate a Sword: A central item in the game, have the kids decorate their own cardboard swords near the beginning of the party.
+You can download a printable sword template, or you can draw one by hand if you like.